Xceptance/XLT-Packer/README.md

  - the XLT version that should run in your new image
  - the repository to store the docker image to
  - the tags to apply to the docker image (as a comma-separated list)
- - the URL of the docker image registry to which the image is to be pushed (defaults to docker.io if empty)
+ - the URL of the docker image registry to which the image is to be pushed (leave empty for Docker Hub)
  - the username to use when logging into the registry
  - the password to use when logging into the registry